xpring-eng/sidechain-launch-kit/README.md

 Assuming rippled is built, the three environment variables are set, and the python environment is activated, run the following script:
 ```
-sidechain-config --usd
+sidechain-config --assets usd
 ```

 There should now be many configuration files in the directory specified by the `RIPPLED_SIDECHAIN_CFG_DIR` environment variable.
-The `--usd` creates a sample cross chain asset for USD -> USD transfers.
+The `--assets usd` creates a sample cross chain asset for USD -> USD transfers.

 ## Running the interactive shell